-- If you’re buying or selling something on Craigslist, or placing an ad anywhere, a disposable number means you don’t have to deal with calls once your business is done.
+- When buying or selling something on Craigslist, or placing an ad anywhere, a disposable number means you don’t have to deal with calls once your business is done.

 - If you’re job hunting, you may be expecting a lot of calls from unknown numbers.
 It’s good to know that these are related to your job search before you answer.

-- If you’re moving to a different area, or even a different country, you might want to pick up a local number before you move.
+- Perhaps you’re moving to a different area, or even a different country.
+In such cases, you might want to pick up a local number before you move.

-- If your job requires you to be on call or you’re running your own business, you’ll want a dedicated number that you know to answer professionally and can ignore when you’re off the clock, without having to carry two phones.
+- If your job requires you to be on call or you run your own business, you’ll want a dedicated number that you know to answer professionally and can ignore when you’re off the clock, without having to carry two phones.

 - If someone is monitoring your calls and texts (like an abusive parent or partner), you can reach out for help using a number they don’t have access to.

-Whatever the reason for why you need a second number, there are plenty of apps that can help.
-Here are some of the best.
+Whatever the reason you need a second number, there are plenty of burner apps that can help.
+Here are some of the best burner phone apps.

-Burner certainly has the best name, and it’s one of the best and most straightforward apps out there — as long as you live in the U.S. or Canada.
+Burner certainly has the best name, and it’s one of the best and most straightforward fake number apps available—as long as you live in the US or Canada.

-You can get a real phone number (not a VoIP number like Google Voice) with a local area code that you can use for calls, text messages and voicemail.
-The app gives you control over who can call you, and when you’re done with a number, you can just “burn” it at the press of a button.
+It provides a real phone number (not a VoIP number like Google Voice) with a local area code that you can use for calls, text messages, and voicemail.
+The app gives you control over who can call you, and when you’re done with a number, you can just burn it at the press of a button.

 You can connect Burner to apps like Dropbox, Evernote, Slack, and SoundCloud to share or store items.
-Though this app might appeal largely to online daters thanks to it’s GhostBot feature that can give automatic non-committal replies to certain contacts.
+In addition, this app might appeal to online daters thanks to its GhostBot feature.
+This can can give automatic non-committal replies to certain contacts.

-Burner is free, and it gives you a seven-day trial with 20 minutes of talk time and 40 text messages.
-After that, you can pay for what you need or sign up for a $4.99 per month premium subscription that gives you a permanent number with unlimited usage.
+Burner gives you a seven-day trial with 20 minutes of talk time and 40 text messages.
+After that, you can pay for what you need or sign up for a premium subscription that gives you a permanent number with unlimited usage.

-Hushed is very much like Burner, but it has numbers for 40 countries and can be used from many more.
+Hushed is much like Burner, but it has numbers for 40 countries and works from many more.

-Unlike Burner, it uses VoIP, so it won’t eat into your minutes, but it will use up your data allowance if you’re not on a Wi-Fi connection.
+Unlike Burner, it uses VoIP.
+Thus it won’t eat into your minutes, but it will use your data allowance if you’re not on a Wi-Fi connection.
 If needed, you can set it up to route calls through your own carrier.

-It’s free to use for three days but only with American numbers.
-After that it costs $4.99 per month for one number with unlimited calls and texts within North America.
+It’s free to use for three days, but only with American numbers.
+After that, it costs $5 per month for one number with unlimited calls and texts within North America.
 There are a variety of other payment options depending on your needs.

-Numbers from countries other than the U.S. and Canada are charged at different rates from $2.99 to $12.99 per month, and calls and texts are extra.
+Numbers from countries other than the US and Canada are charged at different rates (from $3 to $13 per month); calls and texts are extra.

 CoverMe puts an emphasis on privacy.
 As well as hiding your number, it allows you to make what it calls “military-grade encrypted phone calls” and store sensitive documents in its “impenetrable” private vault.

-Many of its features, such as encryption of calls and texts and self-destructing messages, will only work if the other party also has the app, but the app can still be useful for anyone wanting an extra layer of privacy.
-It has phone numbers from the U.S., Canada, U.K., China, and Mexico.
+Many of its features, such as encryption of calls and texts and self-destructing messages, will only work if the other party also has the app.
+However, the app can still be useful for anyone wanting an extra layer of privacy.
+It has phone numbers from the US, Canada, UK, China, and Mexico.

 Line2 is a business-oriented app that offers a second number on your existing phone and a host of other features such as conference calls, auto-attendant, and even toll-free numbers.
 You can add multiple lines for different departments as your business grows.
 It’s also suitable for individuals who want to keep their work and personal numbers separate.

-It can be used for a temporary number but is really geared towards professionals who want a permanent second number.
-Line2 has a desktop app so you can make calls and send texts from a Mac or Windows PC as well.
+It works as a temporary number, but is really geared towards professionals who want a permanent second number.
+Line2 has a desktop app so you can make calls and send texts from a Mac or PC as well.

-A subscription of $2.99 per month will remove the ads, and there are additional premium features such as international calling and team accounts that you can buy with in-app purchases.
+A subscription of $3 per month will remove the ads.
+It has additional premium features such as international calling and team accounts that you can buy with in-app purchases.

-All of the apps in this list will give you a second number, but they’re each tweaked for a slightly different market.
+All the apps in this list will give you a second number, but they’re each tweaked for a slightly different market.
 Which you use is largely up to personal preference.
-So we’d like to hear from you: what’s your favorite app for having a second or temporary number?